Germany trumps Asia with world's largest current account surplus

 The International Monetary Fund (IMF) and the European Commission have for years urged Germany to lift domestic demand and imports in order to reduce global economic imbalances and fuel global growth, including within the euro zone.

-Ifo said the German current account surplus -- which measures the flow of goods, services and investments -- was the world’s largest for the second year running in 2017 at $287 billion (208.74 billion pounds), followed by Japan with $203 billion.
+Ifo said the German current account surplus -- which measures the flow of goods, services and investments -- was the world’s largest for the second year running in 2017 at $287 billion, followed by Japan with $203 billion.

 U.S. President Donald Trump has criticised Germany for doing too little to reduce its trade surplus with the United States, accusing Germany of “very bad” trade policies.